ArchipelagoMW-HollowKnight/APHKLogicExtractor/README.md

         * Target - the name of the target region
         * Logic - a list of logic requirements (explained below).
     * Locations - A list of location names which appear in the region
+    * Transitions - A list of randomizable transition names which appear in the region
 * Locations - A list of locations to create.
 Event locations may be included.
 Each location has the following properties:
     * Name - The name of the location
     * Logic - a list of logic requirements (explained below)